DylanMeeus/springboot_jwt_blog/_posts/2016-08-27-aspnet-core-apis-with-swagger-and-autorest.markdown

 }
 ```

-For our next step, you will need your **Auth0 ClientId and Domain** which you can obtain from your Dashboard:
+For our next step, you will need your **Auth0 ClientId and Domain**, which you can obtain from your Dashboard:

 ![Getting our Auth0 credentials](https://cdn.auth0.com/blog/aspnet-core-web-apis/auth0credentials.PNG)